sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

 a.md b.md c.md                                    # we can confirm our 3 files are here

 ````
-However, running `git log` will show two commits into one and give us the following:
+However, running `git log` will show two commits within one and give us the following:

 ```bash
 commit 1704d06c797bf2d39ce300fa2d271be6fc855357 (HEAD -> main)